bahrus/xt-f/README.md

 # xt-f [TODO]

 xt-f is a web component.
-The f stands for "fragment.".
+The f stands for "fragment".
 The xt can stand for "external", "existential", "XmlStream" -- whatever makes it easier to remember.

 It provides an api, so that fragments can be passed in and managed, keeping things flat.

-Combined with [sceadu-fæx](https://github.com/bahrus/sceadu-fax)[TODO], it can behave similar (but certainly not identical) to the slot element within shadow DOM, though its scope may be more limited.
+Combined with [sceadu-fæx](https://github.com/bahrus/sceadu-fax)[TODO], it can behave similar (but certainly not identically) to the slot element within shadow DOM, though its scope may be more limited.

 ## Syntax